codefellows/seattle-javascript-401d50/class-06/warm-up/README.md

 ### Notes

-* The original linked list should not be mutated, please ensure that your function does not reverse the original list, only prints there values in reverse order.
+* The original linked list should not be mutated, please ensure that your function does not reverse the original list, only prints the values in reverse order.